MSW - Admissions & Application

 - BSW must have been completed within five years of enrollment in Robert's program.
 This limit may be extended for up to 8 years if the student has post BSW social work experience.

-To apply for the MSW program at Roberts Wesleyan College, you must provide:
+To apply for the MSW program at Roberts Wesleyan College, please complete the following:

-- Applicants interested in the Advanced Standing program must provide an additional writing sample and a BSW field evaluation.
+- Applicants interested in the Advanced Standing program must provide an additional writing sample (instructions) and a BSW field evaluation

 The Roberts Wesleyan College Master of Social Work Program has a “Rolling Admissions” process.
 This allows our Admissions Committee to review applications as they are completed and provides the opportunities to respond to prospective students in a timely manner.
 Typically, the review process takes approximately 2 to 3 weeks before a decision is made.
 Although, there is no actual deadline for your application to be submitted prospective students are encouraged to submit their applications at least 2 months prior to your start date.